 Each 3D printer can handle different materials, such as plastics, metals, and polymers.
 However: not all 3D printers can use these materials.
 Each material requires a separate different printer.

 Some materials have high melting points, and 3D printers cannot handle all materials used by traditional manufacturers.
-If certain projects require specific materials that are not compatible with the printer, you cannot use a 3D printer to complete the required project.
-At present, 3D printing will not replace traditional manufacturing in a short period of time, because it is currently unable to produce products in large quantities.
+If certain projects require specific materials incompatible with the printer, you cannot use a 3D printer to complete the required project.
+3D printing will not replace traditional manufacturing in a short period because it is currently unable to produce products in large quantities.

 3D printing and traditional manufacturing

 Build your designs by 3D printing layers on materials in an additive method.
-Both approaches have pros and cons in terms of durability, precision and material usage.
+Both approaches have pros and cons regarding durability, precision, and material usage.

 CNC machining is suitable for a variety of materials.
-They can use:
+They can use the following:

 CNC machines have heating systems that can manage heavy materials.
-These materials are used to make vital components for engines, aircraft and other machines.
-They need to be precise, reliable and durable.
+These materials make vital components for engines, aircraft, and other machines.
+They need to be precise, reliable, and durable.
 Depending on the product, the cutting tools used are changed as needed, and most tools are standardized to fit any CNC machine.
-This means that businesses do not need to design complex tools to complete the product.
+Businesses do not need to design complex tools to complete the product.

-CNC machining is more precise in production than 3D printing because the CNC machined materials have higher heat resistance.
+CNC machining is more precise in production than 3D printing because CNC-machined materials have higher heat resistance.
 And when the heat is too high, the product produced by the 3D printer will appear distorted.
 3D printing can provide high precision, but the quality of mass-produced products is difficult to maintain.

-When it comes to choosing a solution for mass production, CNC is a better way than 3d printing.
+When choosing a solution for mass production, CNC is a better way than 3d printing.
 With proper maintenance, automated CNC machines can work 24/7.
 A product that takes an hour to CNC machine can take a 3D printer several hours or more to produce because it has to build the product layer by layer.
-During this process, the 3D printer may have to slow down to get the design right.
+The 3D printer may have to slow down during this process to get the design right.
 Different 3D printers are programmed with specific speeds that you cannot change.
 Production speed It depends on the machine you use.